namanxkumar/harris-corner-detector/README.md

 # harris corner detector
- A Basic OpenCV Implementation of the Harris Corner Detector
+ A Basic OpenCV Implementation of the Harris Corner Detector Includes a Harris Detector made from scratch using OpenCV primitives (Sobel and GaussianBlur + Matrix multiplications)

 ### Sample
 Here, threshold was set to 120